cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-ICC-EN.md

 # Context

-CS Group responsabilities for Constellation Optical 3D CO3D Instrument Calibration Center are as follows:
+CS Group responsabilities for 3D CO3D Optical Constellation Instrument Calibration Center are as follows:
 * Design, Development, Integration and Maintenance,

 ![Main Picture](Project-CNES-ICC-EN pict 1.png)

 The features are as follows:
-* Image calibration center for CO3D
+* Image Calibration Center for CO3D

 # Project implementation

 The project objectives are as follows:
-* Development and provision of the ICC (Instrument Calibration Center) platform
+* Development and provision of the ICC (Calibration Center) platform)
-* Combined application of the agile Scrum method and the DevOps approach
+* Combined application of the Agile Scrum method and the DevOps approach

 The processes for carrying out the project are:
-* Agile Scrum method
+* Agile scrum method
-* DevOps approach
+* Devops approach
-* Continuous cloud deployment
+* Continuous deployment on the cloud

 # Technical characteristics

 The solution key points are as follows:
-* Infrastructure as Code: fully scripted and automated deployment of infrastructure and services
+* Infrastructure AS Code: Deployment of infrastructure and fully scripted and automated services
-* Elastic platform (based on Kubernetes clusters and S3 storage) to meet instant processing needs, optimizing cost
+* Elastic platform (based on Kubernetes and S3 storage) to meet instant treatment needs, optimizing the cost
-* Providing a virtual desktop and complete work environment accessible from the browser
+* Supply of a virtual office and a complete work environment accessible from the browser

 ![Archi Picture](Project-CNES-ICC-EN pict 2.png)